Admissions Committee for Ph.D.

 The required certificates are:

-1. Certificate of Master's Degree (M.D. - MD, D.M.D - Dr. of Dentistry or D.V.M - Dr. Lutrinaria) or approval of entitlement to a master's degree.
+1. Certificate of Master's Degree (M.D. - MD, D.M.D - Dr. of Dentistry, or D.V.M - Dr. of Veterinary Medicine) or approval of entitlement to a master's degree.

-2. Grades transcript including the final grade and thesis grade.
+2. Grade transcript, including the final grade and thesis grade.

 For your attention:

-* These documents must be original, with original signature of the institution.
+* These documents must be original and have the institution's original signature.
 A "copy of the original" may be submitted for approval to the Academic Secretariat.

-Original score transcripts and confirmation of eligibility for a degree / education certificate should be mailed to Translation Unit in the Student Administration Department of Tel Aviv University (certificates translation)
+Original score transcripts and confirmation of eligibility for a degree/education certificate should be mailed to the Translation Unit in the Student Administration Department of Tel Aviv University (certificate translation)

 5